photonkay/alx-higher_level_programming/README.md

 # alx-higher_level_programming
 Programming progress.
-Jumped on to the next...
+Jumped on to the next... here comes the pythonic way